 Everyone learns at a different pace.
 Sometimes learning a new math concept can take a while and other times learners breeze right through it!

 At the end of the day, you know your child best.
-That’s why Prodigy’s Grade Override tool for Premium Members lets you adjust the grade level your child is learning at and manually set the questions they receive in-game to a fixed grade level.
+That’s why Prodigy’s Grade Override tool for Members lets you adjust the grade level your child is learning at and manually set the questions they receive in-game to a fixed grade level.

 What is Prodigy’s Grade Override tool, and how does it work?

 Prodigy’s adaptive algorithm makes sure that children are always answering questions that keep them engaged and motivated to learn.

 What’s an algorithm, you might ask?
 It’s Prodigy’s secret sauce, the recipe that keeps children learning.
 It analyzes the questions players answer correctly or incorrectly, and determines which future questions are just right for their skill level.

 When your child starts playing Prodigy, they’re not just being introduced to a world filled with unique pets, epic adventures and exciting in-game rewards — they’re also completing our Placement Test.